As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

-Drag them along the bottom slowly to entice bass.
-Slow is your friend here, and you want to retrieve this lure as slow as possible for the best results.
+Drag them along the bottom slowly to entice the bass.
+Slow is your friend here, and you want to retrieve this lure as slowly as possible for the best results.

 Presenting a smaller lure as the weather gets colder is an excellent choice for increasing your chances of a catch.

 The smaller baits you use, the less energy it usually takes for the bass to eat, and thus the more opportunities you will get.